ivaynberg/wicket/README.md

 * ajax response sends page version in Wicket-Page-Id header
 * wicket allows Wicket-Page-Id header to override page id found in the url
 * default ajax behaviors integrate RSH
+* added IAjaxHistoryListener that is invoked on navigation using back/forward button
+* clientside keeps track of component ids that were repainted
+* clientside sends ids of repainted components to server side when back/forward buttons are used
+* serverside constructs an ajax response for history navigation by adding components that were repainted to go from A->B when going from B->A

 Todo: